unisse-courses/s14-mp15/mp2/README.md

 * Any text editor for JavaScript, HTML & CSS

 ## Local Setup
-1. Navigate to the directory (MAKE SURE FOLDER NAME IS mp2): `cd mp2`
+1. Navigate to the directory: `cd mp2`
 2. Install the dependencies: `npm install`
-3. Run `mongo.exe` and open `MongoDB Compass`
+3. Run Mongo Shell `mongo.exe` and `MongoDB Compass Community`
 3. Run the server: `node index.js`
     * Navigate to `http://localhost:3000/` in the browser to view the app.
     * Expected screen should be the Home page of Karne Sutra

 To stop the server, simply key in `CTRL+C` (Windows) or `control (^) + C` (Mac).

+## README.md should provide instructions on how to set it up (so that we can run it).
+Also provide the dummy credentials for logging in if you already have validations in place.
+Basically, your README should give us instructions on how to set up, run and access the pages.

 ## HOME PAGE
-'Book a Table Now' button is the only way to access login page because that is the only reason for creating an account.
+'Book a Table Now' button and 'Write a Review!' button is the only way to access login page because those are the only reasons for creating an account.

 LOG IN PAGE:

     REGISTER:
     -Register option will open a registration modal.
-    -Inputted data will be saved in the database - karnesutradb.users
+    -For choosing a Profile Picture, go to public -> img -> then choose any photo that says User -Inputted data will be saved in the database -> karnesutradb.users

     LOGIN:
     -Invalid login will redirect back to the Login page.